 1.4.2.1 Finance Committee

 The Finance Committee assists the Board in its oversight of the Fellowship’s finances, ensures that routine financial reports are clear and helpful, coordinates development of the annual budget, and coordinates the bi-annual audit.
 From time to time, the Committee holds educational sessions to ensure that Board members have adequate understanding of the Fellowship’s financial status and goals.
-The Committee has no management authority and does not participate in day-to-day financial decision-making.
+The Committee has no spending or transferauthority and does not participate in day-to-day financial decision-making.

 1.4.2.2 Personnel Committee